 The Criminal SuperSearch produces a multi-state report of criminal records, which includes the District of Columbia.
 Each Criminal SuperSearch report may contain felony and misdemeanor records, sex-offender records, inmate records, and arrest information.

 Not conducting single county searches increases the chances of missing information on an applicant and exposes business and organizations to many types of risk that could be costly.
 Additionally, database searches do not contain all criminal record information for every individual across the country, and it is imperative to check each identified source to obtain a fully comprehensive picture of an applicant.

 The report provides criminal records held at the county level.
 Reports generally include felony and/or misdemeanor records, and contain complete case information including defendant information (defendant name, DOB, and address); case information (case number, filed date, disposition, disposition date, and sentence); and criminal charge information (statute section, offense description, and charge disposition).
-The industry standard for a single county criminal record search is 7 years, although older information may be returned if available from the record source.
+The industry standard for a single county criminal record search is 7 years, but we go back at least 10 years where not restricted by FCRA regulations.

 Sex Offender Registry

 Product provides publicly available sex offender information from all states.
 It also includes information from the District of Columbia, Guam and Puerto Rico.
 Some states may also include violent offender information.
 Results will vary according to state.